 - Alverton School has been represented at a wide range of festivals and competitions.
-In fact, 74% of KS2 pupils haD represented the school in an inter-school competition up until COVID restrictions. - Self-esteem, pride and motivation in pupils have been increased through this. - There has been development for all abilities and levels of confidence in competitions through multiple teams of all abilities. - We have again had some significant sporting successes in the last few years, including winning the football league, reaching the County final for football and having three different teams qualify for the Cornwall School Games, meaning that approximately thirty children will have had opportunity to compete in this event. - We have competed in events for seventeen different sports at school game competition level. - The new School Games programme will offer more opportunities to compete for an increased number of pupils this year.
-The virtual Games mean that pupils could take part at home and involve parents. - The girls identified will develop a love for competitive sport through taking part in the alternative sport festivals. - By offering intra-school competitions, every child within the school will represent their house team in a variety of alternative sports.
+In fact, 74% of KS2 pupils had represented the school in an inter-school competition up until COVID restrictions. - Self-esteem, pride and motivation in pupils have been increased through this. - There has been development for all abilities and levels of confidence in competitions through multiple teams of all abilities. - We have again had some significant sporting successes in the last few years, including winning the football league, reaching the County final for football and having three different teams qualify for the Cornwall School Games, meaning that approximately thirty children will have had opportunity to compete in this event. - We have competed in events for seventeen different sports at school game competition level. - The girls identified will develop a love for competitive sport through taking part in the alternative sport festivals. - By offering intra-school competitions, every child within the school will represent their house team in a variety of alternative sports. - Staff beginning to consider travel and impacts of active travel.
+Festivals were entered until COVID restrictions were in place but the Virtual School Games was promoted and entered by many pupils. - Interschool competitions were delivered in bubbles and gave every child an opportunity to compete for a team.

-Alverton School will be represented at a wide range of festivals and competitions.
+Alverton School will be represented at a wide range of festivals and competitions again once they resume in September 2021.

 Self-esteem, pride and motivation in pupils will continue to increase through this.
+Whole school rewards will recognise achievements and effort.

 Continue to develop all abilities and levels of confidence in competitions through teams of all abilities.
+This will be offered in but at inter and intra school competitions.